epigen/dea_limma/README.md

 __Differential Expression Analysis (DEA).__ DEA was performed on the quality-controlled filtered [raw/normalized] counts using the _limma_ (ver) [ref] workflow for fitting a linear model [formula] to identify features (genes/regions) that statistically significantly change with [comparisons] compared to the control group [reference levels] (intercept).
 Briefly, we determined normalization factors with edgeR::calcNormFactors (optional) using method [X], then applied voom (optional) to estimate the mean-variance relationship of the log-counts.
 We used blocking on (optional) variable [X] to account for repeated measurements, lmFit to fit the model to the data, and finally eBayes (optional) with the robust (and trend flag – optional for normalized data) flag to compute (moderated/ordinary) t-statistics.
 For each comparison we used topTable to extract feature-wise average expression, effect sizes (log2 fold change) and their statistical significance as adjusted p-values, determined using the Benjamini-Hochberg method.
 Furthermore, we calculated feature scores, for each feature in all comparisons, using the formula [score_formula] for downstream ranked enrichment analyses.
 Next, these results were filtered for relevant features based on the following criteria: statistical significance (adjusted p-value < [X]), effect size (absolute log2 fold change > [X]), and expression (average expression > [X]).
 Finally, we performed hierarchical clustering on the effect sizes (log2 fold changes) of the union of all relevant features and comparison groups.

+__One-vs-All (Ova) DEA (optional).__ To identify group-specific signatures, we performed one-vs-all analyses, where each group is compared against all others combined to identify uniquely regulated features relative to the rest. [all other downstream steps can be taken from above]

 __Visualization.__ The filtered result statistics, i.e., number of relevant features split by positive (up) and negative (down) effect sizes, were visualized with stacked bar plots using ggplot (ver) [ref].
 To visually summarize results of all performed comparisons, the effect size (log2 fold change) values of all relevant features in at least one comparison were plotted in a hierarchically clustered heatmap using pheatmap (ver) [ref].
 Volcano plots were generated for each comparison using EnhancedVolcano (ver) [ref] with adjusted p-value threshold of [pCutoff] and log2 fold change threshold of [FCcutoff] as visual cut-offs for the y- and x-axis, respectively.